Cimetidine use while Breastfeeding

 Relevant published information was not found as of the revision date.

 Histamine H2-receptor blockade is known to stimulate prolactin secretion.
-Cimetidine may also have additional, nonspecific actions that stimulate prolactin secretion.
-Oral cimetidine doses of 400 mg 4 times daily increased serum prolactin by 50 to 112% in 6 patients and caused gynecomastia and galactorrhea in nonnursing individuals.
-The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+In addition, cimetidine may have additional, nonspecific actions that stimulate prolactin secretion.
+Oral cimetidine doses of 400 mg 4 times daily increased serum prolactin by 50 to 112% in 6 patients.
+Cimetidine caused dose-related gynecomastia and galactorrhea in men and nonnursing women.[4-6] The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 CAS Registry Number

 Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.

 - Reviews (15)

 - Pricing & coupons

 - En español